The below short story originally appeared in American Crime Magazine.

 I called the county sheriff's office and interviewed the sheriff and one of his deputies over the phone.
-The deputy offered to reach out to Alfred McDonald and tell him that I’d like to interview him as well.
+The deputy offered to reach out to Alfred MacDonald and tell him that I’d like to interview him as well.

 Accompanied by a photographer, Tony Russo, we drove the two hours from South Philadelphia to the dairy farm.
 Although he was considered a small dairy farmer, the farm looked large to me, with more cows than I’d ever seen together in one place.

-McDonald was of average height, lean and wiry, with thinning silver hair and a face weathered by the sun and wind.
+MacDonald was of average height, lean and wiry, with thinning silver hair and a face weathered by the sun and wind.
 He took Tony and me to his house on the farm and introduced us to his wife, Darlene, his 52-year-old son, Jim, and his daughter-in-law, Jean.

-While Tony was taking photos of the farm, I was shown McDonald’s business office.
+While Tony was taking photos of the farm, I was shown MacDonald’s business office.
 The room had a desk with a computer on it and some file cabinets, but the office had the look of an old-fashioned study, with a good number of books on shelves and shotguns, rifles and handguns in locked cabinets.
-Mounted on the walls were the heads of various animals that McDonald had hunted in the past.
+Mounted on the walls were the heads of various animals that MacDonald had hunted in the past.

-McDonald told me he was an avid reader, and when the men invaded his home, he thought immediately of Truman Capote’s In Cold Blood, in which a farm family had been murdered brutally by armed robbers.
+MacDonald told me he was an avid reader, and when the men invaded his home, he thought immediately of Truman Capote’s In Cold Blood, in which a farm family had been murdered brutally by armed robbers.

 The Huston boys were like their father, thieves who were in and out of prison.
-He despised the family and he had run-ins with them in the past.
+He despised the family, and he had run-ins with them in the past.

-Jimmy, the second oldest of the criminal clan, spoke to McDonald as he pointed his revolver in his face, “Listen up, old man.
+Jimmy, the second oldest of the criminal clan, spoke to MacDonald as he pointed his revolver in his face, “Listen up, old man.
 We need to hold up here for a while, so don’t get tough and no one will get hurt.”

-McDonald did not respond.
+MacDonald did not respond.

-“I’m scared shitless,” McDonald said dryly.
+“I’m scared shitless,” MacDonald said dryly.

 “Hank,’ Jimmy said to the man, “He’s a cantankerous old coot, but he won’t try nothing while we got his family covered.”

-McDonald listened to the men talk as they eat, especially Jimmy Huston, who never stopped talking, and so he was able to discover what had transpired prior to their coming to the farm.
+MacDonald listened to the men talk as they eat, especially Jimmy Huston, who never stopped talking, and so he was able to discover what had transpired prior to their coming to the farm.

 The plan went wrong when a county deputy sheriff was waiting outside the door of the bank as the bank robbers began to file out.
-At the sight of the deputy behind his car, service pistol pointed at them, they rushed back into the bank.
+At the sight of the deputy behind his car, his service pistol pointed at them, they rushed back into the bank.
 Jimmy Huston, the gang’s getaway driver, slouched behind the wheel of his car so the deputy would not see him.

 The deputy remained behind his patrol car, as he was waiting for the sheriff and the other deputies to arrive.
-Inside the bank, Hank grabbed a young female teller, and holding her around the neck with his pistol held to her head, he walked outside and yelled to the deputy that he would kill the young woman if he tried to stop them.
+Inside the bank, Dawkins grabbed a young female teller, and holding her around the neck with his pistol held to her head, he walked outside and yelled to the deputy that he would kill the young woman if he tried to stop them.

 The deputy didn’t move as the three robbers and their hostage slipped into the getaway car.
-Jimmy stepped heavily on the gas pedal and sped towards the airfield.
+Jimmy Huston stepped heavily on the gas pedal and sped towards the airfield.
 The deputy got into his patrol car and followed the bank robbers at a safe distance while radioing the sheriff to update him on the robbery.

 As plans often do, several things went wrong in addition to the presence of the deputy outside the bank.
 First, Lenny Huston called and said he was having mechanical problems with the plane.
 He said he needed an hour to make repairs before they could take off.
 And second, there were three police cars blocking the highway as Jimmy raced to the airfield.

-McDonald walked back to his house and adjusted the Colt .45 M1911 semi-automatic in a holster clipped to his jeans and hidden under his khaki shirt worn outside of his jeans.
+MacDonald walked back to his house and adjusted the Colt .45 M1911 semi-automatic in a holster clipped to his jeans and hidden under his khaki shirt worn outside of his jeans.
 He always wore the gun, even in his house, and now he was glad that he did.

-“We have to bolt now,” Hank told the others.
+“We have to bolt now,” Dawkins told the others.
 “Let’s bolt before the feds show up.
 Jimmy, call your brother and tell him we’re on our way, and he better have that fucking plane ready to fly.”

-“Right, take grand mom there,” Hank said.
+“Right, take grandmom there,” Dawkins said.

-“No,” McDonald said firmly.
+“No,” MacDonald said firmly.
 “Take me.”

 “That’ll let the cops know we’re serious,” Jimmy Huston said.

-McDonald shot a disdainful look at the young criminal.
+MacDonald shot a disdainful look at the young criminal.

-McDonald looked at his wife and she gave him a nod to let him know that she would be fine.
+MacDonald looked at his wife and she gave him a nod to let him know that she would be fine.

-Hank went to the door with his arm wrapped around the teller neck.
+Dawkins went to the door with his arm wrapped around the teller neck.

 “Hey, we’re leaving with two hostages, “he yelled to the officers.
-“Don’t try to stop us or we’ll kill the hostages and my men will kill everyone inside.”
+“Don’t try to stop us or we’ll kill the hostages, and my men will kill everyone inside.”

 Back in the kitchen, Jimmy Huston watched three of the patrol cars pull out, leaving one car and one deputy.

-Repo took Jean by her arm gently and lifted her from her chair.
+Wilson took Jean by her arm gently and lifted her from her chair.

-“In a minute,” Repo said.
+“In a minute,” Wilson said.

-“I’ll kill your son,” He warned
+“I’ll kill your son,” Jimmy Huston warned.

 The deputy, John Hayes, rushed in with his service pistol in hand.

 “There’re dead.”
-McDonald said matter-of-factly.
+MacDonald said matter-of-factly.

 McDonald told Hayes what had happened.